 University of Turku Invites Applications for the Pentti Malaska Futures Award

-The University of Turku opens the call for applications to the Pentti Malaska Futures Award on the national Futures Day on 1 March 2019.
-We are looking for research-based, visionary, and boundary-crossing solutions supporting the building of a more sustainable global future.
+The University of Turku opens the call for applications to the Pentti Malaska Futures Award on the national Futures Day on 5 March 2021.
+We are looking for bold, research-based, visionary, and boundary-crossing solutions supporting the building of a more sustainable global future.

-– Our planet and the entire humanity will meet more and more complex challenges in the coming years.
-In order to solve these problems, we need brave, ground-breaking and visionary thinking and research.
+– Also after the Covid-19 pandemic, our planet and the entire humanity will continue to meet more complex challenges and changes.
+In order to solve these problems, we need brave, ground-breaking and visionary thinking, research and innovations.
 With the Futures Award, we want to encourage this kind of work, says Director Juha Kaskinen from the Finland Futures Research Centre of the University of Turku which coordinates the application for the Award.

 The Pentti Malaska Futures Award is €30,000.
-The application period is 1 March–28 April 2019.
+The application period is 5 March–26 April 2021.
 The main criteria for the innovations participating in the competition are:

 - sustainable development